SHARE Communities

 IMPORTANT NOTIFICATIONS

-SHARE Communities are part of an academic course for the students leading the groups.
-The topics for each SHARE Community are created and facilitated by trained student peer SHARE Support Specialists, who base their discussions on their own lived experiences and personal interests.
+SHARE Communities are part of an academic course for the trained student SHARE Support Specialists who facilitate them, and they choose the topics of their groups based on their own lived experiences and personal interests.
 Developing topics and leading these discussions is a core requirement of the students’ enrollment in the courses HED 178E and HED 178F.

 Please note that all SHARE Communities are student-led and non-clinical and are not intended to replace clinical mental health services.
 Conversations with SHARE Support Specialists are private, except in specific circumstances.
 If members require professional assistance, SHARE Support Specialists will make every effort to connect them with the appropriate resources and provide information on available options.

-While staff and faculty do not attend or observe SHARE Communities, faculty provide ongoing support, resources, and consultation for the student facilitators throughout their time as SHARE Support Specialists.
+While staff and faculty do not attend or observe SHARE Communities, they do provide ongoing support, resources, and consultation for the student facilitators throughout their time as SHARE Support Specialists.

 AnxieTEA